21 must-have items for your next trip to Disney | CNN Underscored

 Columbia Kids Vent ($55; zappos.com)

-Keep the kids cool and fresh footed in these sneakers designed with a breathable mesh to ensure all-day comfort.
+Keep the kids cool and fresh-footed in these sneakers designed with a breathable mesh to ensure all-day comfort.

 Sunscreen and backpacks